stewmasterj/fcurses/README.md

 Music and sound require write access to /dev/tty1, or you can change what terminal it writes beeps to.
 If the keyboard doesn't work on your system when running the examples, it may use different scan codes for the keys, try using the grabkeys.f90 program to see.

+## Requirements
+This does make some initial external system calls using 'stty'.
+Tested with gfortran a part of gcc version 6.3.0

 ## Example Files:
 -ANSIseq    A program that exemplifies ANSI escape sequences for terminal control
 -test       Shows the use of character and string placement to screens